onnx/onnx-mlir/docs/SequenceType.md

 ```

 ## Discussion
-### Correctness
+### No dangling pointer
-There is no chance of dangling pointer for pointers used for sequence implementation.
+Data pointer for memref is stored for sequence and may be read out.
 Memref is copied both when its pointer is saved into the sequence and when its pointer is
 read out from the sequence.
+Such operations maintains the kind of "std::unique_ptr"
-That means the pointer saved in the sequence is kind of
+property for the  pointers of the elements saved in the sequence.
+And
-"unique_pointer".
-These pointers will be freed only by the deallocation of the sequence.
+these pointers will be freed only by the deallocation of the sequence.

+### No memory leak
+- The memref to be added to sequence (input of SequenceInsert)  will be freed as a regular tensor.
+- The memref copied and saved in a sequence will be freed when the sequence is freed.
-There is no memory leak, either.
-The elements are freed by normal memref.dealloc and the
+- The memref copied and returned from a sequence (SequenceAt) are freed by normal memref.dealloc because the SequenceExtract is marked as allocation for bufferization.
-sequence is freed by deep deallocation for the sequence.

 ### Optimization
-Since the tensor/memref for element is read only, there is no need to copy it in logic.
+Since the tensor/memref for element is read only, there is no real need to copy it.
-the copy is added due to two reasons:
+The copy is added due to two reasons:
 -1.
 No interface to communicate with existing deallocation pass.
 -2.
 For pointers possibly in multiple sequence.

-If some analysis can guarantee the element is only in one live sequence (which is usually
+If compiler analysis can guarantee the element is only in one live sequence (which is usually
-the case in program), we can rewrite the ONNX sequence Ops in a different way:
+the case in program), we can lower the ONNX sequence Ops in a different way:
-- No deep deallocation for some sequences
+- Use normal memref.alloc, instead of the KrnlSeqAllocOp, for the new sequences
-- No copy at all when an element is moved from a sequence to another sequence
-Regular memref ops, instead of KrnlSeqAllocOp or KrnlSeqStoreOp, will be used to rewrite
-ONNX Sequence Ops.
+- Use memref.store, instead of KrnlSeqStore, to store the elements from the old sequence
+to the new sequence.
+With such optimization, an element in the final sequence are copied at most twice for
+in most of applications.

-Another direction of optimization is to use std::shared_ptr for memref or ohe-shot
+Another direction of optimization is to use std::shared_ptr for memref to manage the
-interface to optimize.
+pointers dynamically.
+The interface provided by one-shot bufferization may also help.

 ## ToFix
 - Shape inference with control flow.
 The result for test case with LoopOp(test_loop13_seq.onnx) is not correct.